ppy/osu-wiki/news/2024/2024-02-29-osumania-7k-world-cup-2024-concludes.md

 > Yes, the name came from pork.

-*I know you started playing a long time ago, how did it start, and what makes you come back to the game and still play on such a high level for so long?*
+*I know you started playing a long time ago.
+How did it start, and what makes you come back to the game and still play on such a high level for so long?*

 > DJMAX Online was the first rhythm game I played, followed by o2jam and BMS.
 There was a time when I left BMS for a while, but I started playing BMS again when the Stella difficulty chart appeared, and I started playing osu!mania about a year ago when I found out that the osu!mania 7K Discord server in Japan had been created.
 >